pvalderas/microservices-composition-example/README.md

 # Building and executing the example

 Clone this Github repository and build each microservice with Gradle.
-To execute the microservice composition this example assumes you have [RabbitMQ](https://www.rabbitmq.com/) installed.
+To execute the microservice composition this example assumes you have [RabbitMQ](https://www.rabbitmq.com/) installed and started.

 Execute the microservices in the following order:
 <ol>